A/N: Warning for light horror elements in this chapter.

 Her words, though, were drowned out by a final pop from the upper room.
 The pop was followed by a boom that shook the overhang, and a jet of crimson flame shot out the windows, shattering them and sending shards of glass flying.
 Rheamarie screamed and ducked her head, Leandros hiding his face as well, desperately shielding themselves from the glass and the heat.

 Leandros was the first to sit back up.
 Below them, people were rushing into the courtyard, screaming and pointing up at the ruined hall.
 Rheamarie let loose a shuddering sob, but Leandros could only stare in horror at the charred bricks of the tower, no longer sparkling.

 Amos was gone.

 Leandros was alone.

-A/N: I want to say thank you, thank you, thank you for taking the time to read the first chapter of Fractured Magic!
-It wasn’t easy to make the decision to post the story in this format; in the end, I decided that what I really want from Fractured Magic is for it to be shared and enjoyed (which won’t happen if I just hold on to it forever and keep editing and editing and editing).
+A/N: I want to say thank you for taking the time to read the first chapter of Fractured Magic!
+It wasn’t an easy decision to post the story in this format, but what I really want from Fractured Magic is for it to be shared and enjoyed (which won’t happen if I hold on to it forever and just keep editing and editing and editing).

 So please feel free to interact with the story and leave thoughts/feedback as you go.
 I’ll be posting additional information about the story/posting schedule on the official social media accounts (@fracturedmagic on both twitter and tumblr).
 On those accounts, you’ll also be treated to character art, story memes, and exclusive updates.